fb-co/devsbunker/important_todo.md

 ## High Priority

--   [ ] switch to text area for post description instead of div with contenteditable
+-   [x] switch to text area for post description instead of div with contenteditable

 -   [ ] port detailed proj cards to mobile

+-   [x] LOGO

--   [ ] LOGO
+    -   [ ] maybe

 -   [x] Auto-update profile pics when you upload a new one